 My education as a psychologist

 My path to becoming a psychologist led me through many avenues.
-I have studied and worked in a variety of mental health and social services settings for over 25 years—as a caregiver, a social worker, a psychotherapist, and now an analyst in training.
+I have studied and worked in a variety of mental health and social services settings for over 25 years—as a caregiver, a social worker, a psychotherapist, and now a Jungian Analyst.
 I currently practice as a Licensed Psychologist, a doctorate-level license for mental health professionals in California.
 My experiences have taught me to have great patience for people’s suffering.
 I give of myself fully to my practice, because I’ve been blessed with the same gift from my therapists.

 Along with my private practice, I have been a part-time faculty member and supervisor of clinical interns.
 My research on the positive resolution of mental health crises was selected for presentation at the American Psychological Association annual convention in Washington, DC, in 2006.
 In the recent past, I developed and managed a child counseling program, addressing individual and family therapy, intake, assessment, and complimentary care.
 I also worked for many years with adults in inpatient and outpatient settings.